Benedictine on Brioche – Bluegrass Bliss

 • 1 TBL hellman’s real mayonnaise

-• 1/4 tsp salt – If serving with Ruffles, more salt to taste if used for a sandwich
+• 1/4 tsp salt – if serving with Ruffles, add another 1/8 tsp of salt to if making sandwiches

 • 1/8 tsp white ground pepper